 Global enterprises that may not have local stores should also keep voice searching in mind when they consider their SEO strategies.
 Voice searching may not affect these businesses in the same way it affects local businesses, but people are still using voice searching to find them.
 One way companies can use this relatively new technology is by adopting a Q&A or FAQ content strategy.
 People tend to use complete sentences when they use voice search programs; they even go as far as to ask specific questions.
 Companies can take advantage of this by providing search engine hits that answer frequently asked questions.
 Not only will this increase traffic to company websites, but it will also improve a company’s reputation by providing better customer service.

 The goal of search engines has always to provide users with their original search intent.
 When users enter some vaguely connected keywords into Google, this was relatively easy.
 Now that voice recognition software has come into play in a big way, companies have to change their SEO strategies if they want to stay ahead of their competition.
-This sounds like a daunting task, but it could also provide companies the opportunity to provide better search results and even better customer service.
-In short, voice searches should never be ignored.
+This sounds like a daunting task, but it could also provide companies the opportunity to provide better search results and even better customer.